google-deepmind/reverb/README.md

 ## Installation

+Please keep in mind that Reverb is not hardened for production use, and while we do our best to keep things in working order, things may break or segfault.

+> :warning: Reverb currently only supports Linux based OSes.

 The recommended way to install Reverb is with `pip`, but we provide docker images that can be used to build Reverb from source.